winnerx0/commit-buddy/README.md

 * **Git**: [Download and Install Git](https://git-scm.com/)

-* **Open Router API Key**: You'll need an API key from Open Router.
-You can obtain one by following the instructions on the [Open Router](https://openrouter.com/) website.
+* **Open Gemini API Key**: You'll need an API key from Gemini.
+You can obtain one by following the instructions on the [Gemini](https://aistudio.google.com/) website.

 ### Installation